-Linking agricultural accounting to farming activities and climate is an aspect that is taken into account in obtaining farmer income.
-Both aspects show the attention of farmers to take into account the overall cost as a harvest calculation (Anwar & Firmansyah, 2020; Suarsa et.al, 2021).
+Linking agricultural accounting to farming activities and climate is considered in obtaining farmer income.
+Both aspects show farmers' attention to the overall cost as a harvest calculation (Anwar & Firmansyah, 2020; Suarsa et al., 2021).

-That is, agricultural accounting becomes an aspect that is based on concern for setting the season.
+It indicates that agricultural accounting becomes an aspect based on concern for setting the season.
 In this case, the sustainability aspect is seen as an activity of an existing phenomenon.
-First, it is necessary to emphasize the meaning of the ecophenomenological method, to understand objects or objects with their own material values.
+First, it is necessary to emphasize the meaning of the eco-phenomenology method to understand objects or objects with their material values.
 It aims to "embrace" the farmer as a guide to understanding the seasonal settings that affect farming as a phenomenon.
 Second, the farmer's attention to these season markers seeks an essential understanding of the agricultural calendar.

-The two steps which are stated as a research results of Prasetyo's (2020; 2021) emphasize that hidden things about subject of the environment existence can only be known through the phenomenological method, because only through ontology phenomenology is it possible, to show the relationship between humans and natural conditions.
-The subject's noematic awareness shows natural reality as it is and isn't influenced by decisions, or subject's values.
+The two steps, which are stated as research results of Prasetyo (2020; 2021), emphasize that hidden things about the subject of the environment's existence can only be known through the phenomenological method because only through ontology phenomenology is it possible to show the relationship between humans and natural conditions.
+The subject's noematic awareness shows natural reality as it is and is not influenced by decisions or the subject's values.
 The subject exists through its involvement with nature.
-That is, the subject understands clues value to natural conditions.
-This is done through reflection on farming which depends season markers.
-So as meant by Gustaman (2020) that farmers' awareness cann't be separated from their interaction with the planting season.
+It means that the subject understands clues value to natural conditions.
+It is done through reflection on farming, which depends on season markers.
+Thus, as Gustaman (2020) meant, farmers' awareness cannot be separated from their interaction with the planting season.

-Therefore, to describe this research, direct activities were carried out on the activities of pranatamangsa season instruction.
-Instruction as an agricultural calendar system that is trusted by farmers.
-This was followed by interviews with academics and farmers as informants.
-The informants used are:
+Therefore, direct activities were carried out during pranatamangsa season instruction to describe this research.
+Instruction is an agricultural calendar system trusted by farmers'.
+It was followed by interviews with academics and farmers as informants.
+The informants involved are as follows:

-First, Djoko Suhardjanto Professor of Accounting at Sebelas Maret University Surakarta Observer of Qualitative Accounting Research on Javanese Cultural Aspects,

-Second, Antok Wahyu Sektiono as a Lecturer at the Agriculture Faculty, Brawijaya University Malang,

-Third, Sukardi as a Farmer concurrently Head of the Sido Dadi II Farmer Group in Keras Wetan Village-Ngawi Regency, and finally

-Fourth, Kunani as a Farmer concurrently as Treasurer of the Sido Dadi II Farmers Group in Keras Wetan Village-Ngawi Regency.
+First, Djoko Suhardjanto, Professor of Accounting at Universitas Sebelas Maret Surakarta, Observer of Qualitative Accounting Research on Javanese Cultural Aspects; Second, Antok Wahyu Sektiono, Lecturer at the Agriculture Faculty, Brawijaya University Malang; Third, Sukardi as a Farmer concurrently Head of the Sido Dadi II Farmer Group in Keras Wetan Village-Ngawi Regency; and Fourth, Kunani as a Farmer concurrently as Treasurer of the Sido Dadi II Farmers Group in Keras Wetan Village-Ngawi Regency.

-The four informants were able to provide acceptable explanations regarding the ratios and perceptions of pranatamangsa tradition.
-The visible reality can be solved ecophenomenologically, namely looking for substance from seasonal phenomena existence.
+The four informants could provide acceptable explanations regarding the ratios and perceptions of the pranatamangsa tradition.
+The visible reality could be solved eco-phenomenologically by looking for substance from seasonal phenomena.

-These interactions and direct interviews provide evidence that there is a close relationship between pranatamangsa and visible activity.
-Both can be observed with the senses, but understanding ecophenomenology signifies a deeper immersion into actual activity reality.
-This is to understand subject's relationship with the environment, so this research was conducted from 16 November 2021 to 09 May 2022.
-The research time which makes understanding unity in pranatamangsa reality.
-The method used is not only conceptual pranatamangsa, but also feels and preserves (involvement) this activity forever.
-That is, informants understand the value of season control through farming activities that are maintained.
-This achievement was made through reflection on its activities which depend on the presence of season instruction as a harvest guarantee.
+These interactions and direct interviews would provide evidence that there is a close relationship between pranatamangsa and visible activity.
+Both can be observed with the senses, but understanding eco-phenomenology signifies a deeper immersion into actual activity reality.
+It is to understand the subject's relationship with the environment, so this research was conducted from November 16, 2021, to May 9, 2022.
+The research time made understanding unity in pranatamangsa reality.
+The method used was not only conceptual pranatamangsa but also felt and preserved (involvement) this activity forever.
+It means informants understand the value of season control through maintained farming activities.
+This achievement was made through reflection on its activities, which depend on the presence of season instruction as a harvest guarantee.

-Result and Discussion
+Results and Discussion

-The main difference between plants and animals with rice plants is the humans existence.
-As stated by Sukardi that:
+The main difference between plants and animals with rice plants is human existence.
+As stated by Sukardi: